-There has been no change to the capital treatment of these structured entities, whereby a deduction is made against capital available for the residual risk to the Group pertaining to Sandwell Commercial Finance No. 1 Plc and Sandwell Commercial Finance No. 2 Plc.
+For capital purposes a deduction is made against capital available for the residual risk to the Group pertaining to Sandwell Commercial Finance No. 1 Plc and Sandwell Commercial Finance No. 2 Plc.
 This treatment is adopted because, as described above and in Section 11 - Structured entities and securitisation, the significant credit risk associated with the securitised exposures is considered to have been transferred to third parties.